4. Mediation

 Read in the data

-First download the data file from here and upload to the R server.
+First, if you haven’t already, download the data file from here and upload to the R server.
+You may need to change the upload codes below to suit your directory structure.

 head(d_full)